rajangdavis/getcraftbeer_eda/README.md

 ### 3. Scrubbing data

-Scrubbing data is still technically in process; however, from the data.world datasets, I removed null values and
+Scrubbing data is still *technically* in process.
+Areas that need to be improved are as follows:

+1. All of the text data should be cleaned up to use UTF8.
+This is incredibly evident with the beer style descriptions.
+2. There are is some level of duplicated data within the reviews.
+I have done my best to address this as much as possible; however, I have identified at least 125 beers with slightly more reviews in the database than they should.
+3.

-### 3. Exploring data
+### 4. Exploring data

-### 4. Modeling data
+### 5. Modeling data

-### 5. Interpreting data
+### 6. Interpreting data

 ### 6. Further Exploration
     - Looking at network effects